sigmacomputing/sigmaquickstarts/site/sigmaguides/src/embedding_how_to_federate_access_with_sigma/embedding_how_to_federate_access_with_sigma.md

 <img src="assets/fa18.png" width="800"/>

+For more information on [using Account Types, click here.](https://help.sigmacomputing.com/hc/en-us/articles/360037430633-User-account-types)

 We also need to allow `CustomerA` to explore our `Common Dashboard`.

 We could just grant then explore rights to the `Curated Master Dashboards` Workspace but maybe we don't want them to have explore on all the workbooks we store there later.